rails/sprockets-rails/README.md

 **`config.assets.debug`**

 Enable expanded asset debugging mode.
-Individual files will be served to make referencing filenames in the web console easier.
-This feature will eventually be deprecated and replaced by Source Maps in Sprockets 3.x.
+Individual files will be served to make referencing filenames in the web console easier. **This feature has been replaced by Source Maps and does nothing in Sprockets 4+.**

 **`config.assets.compile`**